Dryec/tronsr-template/TEAM.md

 ## Join us

-We are searching for designers, video creators, social media specialists, and other talented peoples, if you're interested, please contact tron-society@outlook.com
+We are searching for __designers, video creators, social media specialists, and other talented peoples__, if you're interested, please contact tron-society@outlook.com